 At first glance, we understand our universe as describe by Fig. 1.
 The universe starts from quantum fluctuations, for unknown reasons, as a hot dense plasma at about 13.8 Gyrs ago.
 The interaction between baryons, leptons, photons, and neutrini is violent.
 An inflationary growth of structure follows only after 10^{-32} sec after the "Big Bang".
 The photons are scatter from electrons and baryons and the universe is opaque.
-At about 380,000 yrs after the "Big Bang", the interactions of photons, baryons and leptons reduce rapidly as an epoch know as Big Bang Nucleonsynthesis (BBN).
+At about 380,000 yrs after the "Big Bang", the interactions of photons, baryons and leptons reduce rapidly during an epoch know as Big Bang Nucleonsynthesis (BBN).
 Therefore the photons are decoupled from the baryons and leptons and start to diffuse freely in space at an epoch know as decoupling.
-This radiation that is released we can observed it today and comes with the name Cosmic Microwave Background (CMB).
-At that time baryons and leptons combined with each other to form the first neutral hydrogen atoms at an epoch know as recombination, $z \sim 1090$.
-Due to the high transparency of structures, since baryons and electrons do not interact with the photons, photons were diffused rapidly.
-Therefore there is an epoch of our universe where matter does not interact with the light so we cannot observe it.
-Since we have no clue about that epoch we named it, Dark Ages.
+This released radiation can be observed today.
+It is named as Cosmic Microwave Background (CMB).
+At that time baryons and leptons combined with each other to form the first neutral hydrogen atoms at an epoch known as recombination, $z \sim 1090$.
+Due to the high transparency of structures and the fact that baryons and electrons do not interact with the photons, photons were diffused rapidly into the spacetime continuum.
+Furthermore, there is an epoch of our universe where matter does not interact with the light so we cannot observe it.
+Since, we have no clue about the aforementioned epoch we named it, Dark Ages.